openseadragon/html-overlay/README.md

 ### Options

 Currently there's just a single option: `scale`.
 By default the scale is set to 1, meaning that the HTML coordinates match the viewport coordinates of the viewer.
 Since the default viewport coordinates range from 0 to 1, this means you'd need to set your overlay's `font-size` to something tiny like `0.025px`.
 Unfortunately browsers don't behave well with such sizes.
 One solution is to change your viewport coordinates to a bigger range, by setting your image size to something like 1000 when you load it into your viewer.
 Another solution is to use the `scale` option and set it similarly, like so: `htmlOverlay({ scale: 1000 })`.
+See the demo for examples of both approaches.

 ### Methods